US STOCKS-Worst day in 10 months as Wall Street reacts to 'Brexit'

 "The market has really not fully digested the second-order impacts of this," said Stephen Auth, chief investment officer at Federated Investors in New York.

-High-dividend-paying utilities were the only S&P 500 level to end the day in the black, with a meager 0.09 percent gain.
+High-dividend-paying utilities were the only S&P 500 sector to end the day in the black, with a meager 0.09 percent gain.

 The Dow Jones industrial average fell 611.21 points, or 3.39 percent, to 17,399.86, the S&P 500 lost 76.02 points, or 3.6 percent, to 2,037.3, and the Nasdaq Composite dropped 202.06 points, or 4.12 percent, to 4,707.98.